 In Fig.~\ref{fig:4}(c) we show how orthogonality affects entanglement.
-Starting from a random state, we successively Gram-Schmidt-orthogonalize this state against pairs of eigenstates at the outermost edges of the spectrum, i.e., first with the lowest and highest eigenstates, then with the second-lowest and second-highest eigenstates, and so on.
-The EE (both block and comb) of the resulting states, Fig.~\ref{fig:4}(c), starts with zero departure and gradually achieves the previously observed departure after all but the mid-spectrum eigenstates have been orthogonalized away.
-The curves saturate at roughly the values observed for the block and comb EE's of mid-spectrum eigenstates.
-The curve has fluctuations depending on the initial random state used, but the fluctuations decrease with increasing system size and the overall picture is seen to be valid for a variety of random states tried \cite{SM}.
+Starting from a random state, we successively Gram-Schmidt-orthogonalize against pairs of eigenstates at the outermost edges of the spectrum, i.e., first with the lowest and highest eigenstates, then with the second-lowest and second-highest eigenstates, and so on.
+The EE (both block and comb) of the resulting states, Fig.~\ref{fig:4}(c), start with zero departure and, after all but the mid-spectrum eigenstates have been orthogonalized away, end at roughly the values observed for the EE's of mid-spectrum eigenstates.
+The curve has fluctuations depending on the initial random state used, but the fluctuations decrease with increasing system size and the overall picture is valid for a variety of random states tried \cite{SM}.
 When averaged over various realizations of the starting random state, one obtains a relatively smooth curve, as shown in the inset.